-Students can get help with filing their tax return at tax clinics on campus and in the London community.
+Students can get help with filing their tax return at tax clinics on campus (see below) and in the London community.

 For more information on Canadian income taxes, Canada Revenue Agency has put together a video series for international students.
 Some of the topics include: